ZiemertLab/FunARTS/README.md

 ```

-## Optiona: For comparing the results of multi-genome analysis:
+## Optional: For comparing the results of multi-genome analysis:

 The BiG-SCAPE algorithm is used to compare the results of multi-genome analysis.
 All clustered BGCs from antiSMASH results are analyzed to determine BGC similarity.